mirakc/mirakc/README.md

 There are environment variables to control criteria for freeing unused memory blocks as described in [this page](http://man7.org/linux/man-pages/man3/mallopt.3.html).

-For example, setting `MALLOC_TRIM_THRESHOLD_=-1` improves the increase in memory usage that occurs when accessing the `/api/programs` endpoint.
+For example, setting `MALLOC_TRIM_THRESHOLD_=-1` may improve the increase in memory usage that occurs when accessing the `/api/programs` endpoint.

-## Why use external commands to process TS packets?
+### Why use external commands to process TS packets?

 Unfortunately, there is no **practical** MPEG-TS demuxer written in Rust at this moment.